tno-terminology-design/tev2-specifications/docs/spec-tools/20-mrg-terminology-construction.md

 ## Removing Terms {#syntax-remove}

 Removing terms is equivalent to removing selected [MRG entries](@) from the [terminology under construction](@).
-The syntax is similar to one that is used for adding terms, but it is preceeded with a `-`sign, and a source may not be specified, as it is always the [terminology under construction](@).
+The syntax is similar to one that is used for adding terms, but it is preceded with a `-`sign, and a source may not be specified, as it is always the [terminology under construction](@).

 The following syntaxes are available for removing a selection of terms from the [terminology under construction](@):